15 Bad Hygiene Habits That Are Way Worse Than You Thought

 Walking barefoot in public showers

 Ringworm, a fungal infection of the skin, responds well to topical antifungals; however, athlete’s foot can be far more persistent.
-In the worst-case scenario, athlete’s foot can cause a secondary infection that can lead to fevers and complications of the lymphatic system.
+In the worst-case scenario, athlete’s foot may cause a secondary infection that can lead to fevers and complications of the lymphatic system.
 Getting a toenail fungus infection means you’ll be losing your nails on a regular basis—and it’s tough to beat: Not even oral antifungals meds can reliably cure the condition, which will eventually cause permanent deformity of nails and nail beds.
 In extreme cases, nails infected with fungus need to be permanently removed.
-Know the 10 hygiene mistakes that are making your kids sick.

 Reusing a water bottle without washing it

 Staying hydrated is important, but refilling your disposable plastic water bottle too often or refilling your reusable bottle without washing it thoroughly could be as unhygienic as licking on your dog’s toys.
 In one test, large amounts of bacteria—including the food-poisoning bug E. coli—were found in squeeze-top and screw-top water bottles.
 Over time, chemicals that leach from dirty plastic bottles can lead to conditions such as PCOS, endometriosis and possibly breast cancer.

 Not washing your produce